gopine/diary/2024/June/June 27 (Thursday).md

 Planning to build a marketing website with fast initial load times."

 "Set up a basic Next.js project with TypeScript and ESLint."

+"Implementing the basic routing and layout for the marketing website."